 Is there a reason to believe the market has changed and we need to redefine our target?
 Has the quality of leads slipped?
 Has sales force effectiveness declined?

 At the end of the day, it’s all about the data!
 Data is the key to understanding your leads and to managing the effectiveness and happiness of your sales and marketing teams.

 What questions do you have about balancing quality and quantity?
-Please write us and we may answer your questions in an upcoming issue.
+Please write to us, and we may answer your questions in an upcoming article.

 About the Sterling Woods Group, LLC

 The Sterling Woods Group’s mission is to help clients make sense of their data to predictably grow sales.
 We apply data science to help you optimize your sales funnel, improve your marketing ROI, launch new products successfully, and enter new markets profitably.